erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

   HAVING COUNT(course_id) > 1

-  -- join course and platform tables, filter out courses without a course length -- and then group records by platform_id and platform_name -- filter to exclude platforms which only have one course -- finally select plaform name, total course count, average course length, min -- course length and max course length
+  -- inner join course and platform tables on platform_id -- filter out courses with a null course length and then group records by -- platform_id and platform_name and filter out platforms with one course -- select plaform id, platform name, total course count, average course length, -- minimum course length and maximum course length
   "
 ) %>%
   odbc::dbFetch() %>%